UAE's Residential Property Market Analysis 2025

 Completions in recent years have been among the highest ever recorded, mainly due to Expo 2020.

-In Abu Dhabi, around 5,000 units were added to the market last year, bringing the total housing stock to 284,000 units.
+In Abu Dhabi, more than 6,000 units were estimated to have been added to the market in 2024, bringing the total housing stock to about 290,100 units.

 Rental yields in Dubai and Abu Dhabi are moderate to good

-In Dubai, gross rental yields are good, averaging 7.24% in April 2024, nearly unchanged from a year ago, according to Reidin.com.
+In Dubai, gross rental yields are good, averaging 6.97% in November 2024, slightly down from 7.13% a year ago, according to Reidin.com.
 By property type:

-In Abu Dhabi, gross rental yields were slightly lower than that of Dubai, but remain relatively good at an average of 6.46% in April 2024 - not significantly different from 6.37% a year earlier.
+In Abu Dhabi, gross rental yields were slightly lower than that of Dubai, but remain relatively good at an average of 6.75% in November 2024 - up from 6.27% a year earlier.

 Yields in Dubai are good, but the days when Dubai generated stratospheric yields are gone.
 Also, this can be a volatile market.
 Home prices swing up and down frequently.